How to report a building collision

 How to help an injured bird

-When a birds hits a building, it needs a quiet, dark, safe place to rest and recover.
-If you find a bird on the ground near a building:
+When a bird survives a building collision, it needs a quiet, dark, safe place to rest and recover.
+If you find a bird on the ground near a building or home:

-- Handle the bird as little as possible and wear disposable gloves.
+- Handle the bird as little as possible, and wear disposable gloves when you do.

-- Roll clean tissues or paper towels into a doughnut shape to allow the bird to sit upright.
+- Roll clean tissues or paper towels into a doughnut shape to allow the bird to sit upright if it can.

-- Never feed the bird or give it water.
+- Never try to feed the bird or give it water.

 Important: Highly pathogenic avian influenza (HPAI) has been reported in Kentucky.
 Do not attempt to contain or handle birds with HPAI symptoms: swimming in circles; lethargic; unable or unwilling to fly; exhibiting head tremors; and/or moving in an uncoordinated fashion.